 "Normal" by the Numbers: Fertility, Pregnancy and Postpartum

-If our mission to #NormalizeTheJourney tells us anything, it’s that the path to parenthood has a vast range of normal.
+If our work to #NormalizeTheJourney tells us anything, it’s that the path to parenthood has a vast range of normal.
 While that might make sense to us logically, in the face of challenges like infertility, miscarriage, and postpartum depression, it’s easy to feel very alone.
 We know because we’ve been there: waiting to get pregnant for years while “everyone” else around us did; holding our breath as the weeks ticked by, hoping all would be healthy this time; feeling heavy with the pain of insurmountable loss; and being stuck in a tunnel of sadness despite the gift of a new baby in our arms.

 To help us normalize these experiences for each other, we thought it would be interesting to dig into the hard data.
 What is normal, anyway?